usnistgov/ndn-dpdk/app/fwdp/README.md

 FwDisk enables on-disk caching in the Content Store.
 See [package disk](../../container/disk) for general concepts.

-This implementation is work in progress and can only be used in unit testing.
+This implementation is work in progress.
+Currently, it can only use emulated block device with Malloc or file backend, but not a hardware NVMe device.